Table of Contents

 Although associated with brewing beer, barley is a popular alternative to corn and wheat.

-Barley has high energy content compared to other grains.
-It's an ideal component for active dogs that needs high carbohydrate level.
+Barley has a high energy content compared to other grains.
+It's an ideal component for active dogs that need high carbohydrate levels.

 Like brown rice, barley is also rich in vitamin B.